Community Guidelines

 - Project description, including purpose, intended use of funds, and expected goal

-- Agreement to comply with Ahuda Center fundraising rules
+- Signed agreement to comply with Al Huda Center fundraising rules

 Fundraising Rules

-Approved fundraising activity must be conducted respectfully, safely, and in a way that does not interfere with worship or community life.
+Approved activity must be conducted respectfully, safely, and without interfering with worship or community life.

 Conduct